realworldocaml/book/en/foreign-function-interface.md

 The full C interface is quite large and is explained in the online [documentation](http://www.gnu.org/software/ncurses/).
-We'll just use the smaller excerpt that's shown below since we just want to demonstrate Ctypes in action.
+We'll just use the small excerpt that's shown below since we just want to demonstrate Ctypes in action.

 ```c